KriAga/Health-Checker/README.md

 The problem statement also asked to store the once searched disease into the database 📁 , for this purpose I am using mysql server to store the data on my system locally.
 In my code the database would be created automatically and next time when the desease is searched it is first fetched from the database and in case it is unavaliable it then runs the selenium browser.

 The fact that we are making a google search gives us an advantage of bypassing the typing error.
+No matter if we mistype a little bit of the medical conmdition we will get the correct result.
 I store the disease and the treatment in the database only after getting the right searched data from the browser. 🙌

 **API 4 - Finding nearest doctors based on given location**